rahulkumar312023/SmartPro/README.md

 # SmartPro

 Goto testLogin class to run

-completed the code using Selenium and framework
+Completed the code using Selenium and framework